-When we think about creating a collaborative and efficient digital workplace, task and project management solutions can often be the answer to a lot of common problems.
+When we think about creating a collaborative and efficient digital workplace, task and project management software can often be the answer to a lot of common problems.

 Whether a large corporation or small business, project teams are likely to have goals that need to be achieved within a certain period of time.
 In order to reach these objectives, teams must put in place effective ways of managing projects.
 Project management tools make this process much more streamlined by simplifying time management and team collaboration, making it easier for staff to handle multiple projects and make informed decisions.

-Before we take a deeper look into the benefits of project management software, let’s first fully understand what it’s used for:
+Before we take a deeper look into the benefits of project management apps, let’s first fully understand what it’s used for:

 What is project management software used for?